Manage outcomes

 Attributes that identify visitors based on shared behaviors.
 For example, completing a form or going to a specific webpage.

-Note: If the outcome is to be enabled for scoring, Genesys recommends that only the actual achievement event, such as the URL has ‘/paymentSuccessful’ etc. is used and that the outcome is not limited to a particular domain.
-This helps improve accuracy of predictions.
+Note: If the outcome is to be enabled for scoring, Genesys recommends that only the actual achievement event, such as the URL uses ‘/paymentSuccessful’ and the outcome is not limited to a particular domain.
+This process helps improve the accuracy of predictions.

 Assign value to first event When you create an outcome, you can attach a perceived value to quantify the benefit of the specified outcome.
 For example, you can derive the value of an abandoned cart by creating an outcome.
 In the Value field, provide a value extract from the outcome that you are tracking.
 Currently, only numeric value types are supported.